iLVL-Key/FFXI/addons/VanaPad/readme.md

  - `help` - Display a list of commands and addon info.

 ## Version History

+Version 1.0 BETA-5
+- Adjusted accuracy of button detection to be much more precise.
+Now uses the exact width of the text box to determine the spacing of buttons.
+- Code cleanup.

 Version 1.0 BETA-4
 - Adjusted Help text.